 What types of exercise should I include in my routine for weight loss?

-For weight loss, mix aerobic exercises like walking, running, or cycling with strength training.
+Do aerobic exercises mixed with weight training for weight loss.
+For example, activities such as walking, running, and cycling.
 This includes weight lifting or body-weight exercises.
-It burns calories right away and helps build muscle and improve metabolism.
+It burns calories immediately and helps build muscle while improving metabolism.

 How does hydration affect weight loss?